mmcdermott/MEDS-DEV/src/MEDS_DEV/datasets/UCLA/README.md

 ## MEDS-transformation

-Researchers at UCLA have transformed our DDR databse into the medsformat making it quick and easy to run any analyses at our institution.
+Researchers at UCLA have transformed our DDR database into the medsformat making it quick and easy to run any analyses at our institution.

 ## Sources